WormBase/wb-search/README.md

 Build and upload containers (if and only if source code has changed) and verify Dockerrun.aws.json is updated to use the right tag for the containers.

 (_Note: Building containers isn't necessary for every WS release, if the source code hasn't changed._)

+See below for more in-depth discussion of the container construction.

 ```
 LEVEL=[major|minor|patch|rc|beta|alpha] make release